Svtter/git-mcp/README.md

 ## Usage

-Set up your repos folder on your own disk.
+You set up your repos folder on your own disk.

+### Run from source code

 ```bash
 REPO_DIR=<your repo dir>